mnebuerquo/add-my-account/readme.md

 3. Set a random password on my account.

+4. Install my public key so I can log in without a password.

-4. Post to SSL endpoint with IP of server, temporary password, so it can send me an email to notify me.
+5. Post to SSL endpoint with IP of server, temporary password, so it can send me an email to notify me.

 I initially wanted it to install my dotfiles in my account, but on